Cancer Allies, Resources,

 Many people in our church have already endured the diagnosis and treatments related to cancer.

 We have the opportunity to minister to those who are currently going through it.
-We can be a friend, a source of information, a shoulder to cry on, and someone to celebrate with.
+We can be a friend, a source of information, a shoulder to cry on, and someone with whom to celebrate.

 How can you help?